jaredx64/manta-engine/README.md

 - Provide a custom build system that prioritizes fast compile times and build caching
 - Employ build-time code generation for engine systems (boilerplate internals of object, asset, and render systems, etc.)
 - Have an “IDE-like” experience facilitated by a Visual Studio Code plugin (build + compile + run, debugging, project/workspace navigation, IntelliSense)

-Manta is a personal learning project not meant for open use.
-That said, the source is available here to browse as you please!

 # Showcase Projects